Chicken Foil Packets | Campfire Recipes

 • Preheat a cast iron grill over an open fire for about 2 hours.
 Prepare six 10×10 foil sheets.

-• Wrap the chicken and vegetables tightly in the foil.
-Use a second layer of foil as needed.
-Place each foil packet onto the preheated cast iron grill, or on top of the coals directly.
+• Wrap the chicken and vegetables tightly in the foil, using a second layer of foil as needed.

 Keyword asparagus, campfire, chicken, foil, grill